Queenslander (architecture): Characteristics

 The raising of the main living spaces off the ground can be seen as both a stylistic and practical device.
+There are many potential benefits and each home owner would have their own reasons for raising the house.
 The vertical "stumps", initially of timber, allow the building to "float" above the terrain.
-Queenslanders all have this underfloor area that is used to cool the building through ventilation and also for protection of the main structure from termite and other pest attacks.
-The stumps also help to overcome any variations in the terrain that would normally require earthworks to flatten for construction and allow for the natural flow of water across the terrain in the event of excessive rain and downpours.
+The building has a more imposing aesthetic when raised.
+Queenslanders all have this underfloor area that can used to cool the building through ventilation, however this feature will only cool the house under specific conditions more common in northern Queensland climates.
+Many Queenslanders are actually hotter due to this feature.
+Raising was often used as protection for houses in flood prone areas.
+Many colonial settlements were on floodplains to make use of the fertile soil, however the risk of flooding was much higher, especially before large dams were built.
+Raising allows for protection of the main structure from termite and other pest attacks.
+The stumps help to overcome any variations in the terrain that would normally require earthworks to flatten for construction and allow for the natural flow of water across the terrain in the event of excessive rain and downpours.
 The underfloor space is often high enough for additional uses such as storage, a carport, or even as extra living area in the cool, dark spaces beneath the building.
 The underfloor area was sometimes decoratively screened at the perimeter with timber battens.
+At that time, there was also a belief that tropical diseases were caused by prolonged exposure to 'bad air' close to the ground (Miasma theory).
+Mosquitos tend to become less common farther from the ground (insect netting or window coverings were not common at the time).
 Another advantage of being constructed on stumps is that the buildings are highly adaptive.
 Raising, lowering, reorienting, or completely relocating Queenslanders is relatively easy.